symplely/logger/README.md

 ```

-Basic Logic: handler - is a php callable, applied to logger with some levels bitmask
+Now you can set a callable handler to write log messages:

 ```php
 $logger->setHandler('print_r');